by Pastor Tim Burt

 My confidence was not in myself.
 Confidence in myself would have left me terrified!
 My confidence was in the promise of God’s Word.
 We had always tithed and brought offerings to church.
 We had never missed.
 We were glad to do so.
 As 2 Corinthians 9:7 (NKJV) says, “So let each one give as he purposes in his heart, not grudgingly or of necessity; for God loves a cheerful giver.”

 We were cheerful givers.
 Beyond church, we gave to the ministries that truly fed our spirit.
-We were confident because we knew we were obeying God gladly in this area.
-We knew that somehow He would provide for us.
+Though our finances were tight, we knew that sacrificial giving as an expression of our love and trust in Him would strengthen our faith in His provision.

 People have funny ideas when it comes to how God provides.
-People often think it’s going to show up at their door by special chariot—angelic delivery.
+People often think it’s going to show up at their door—special delivery from an angel on a chariot.
 Don’t get me wrong, provision can and does show up in supernatural ways.
-We’ve had a few of those angelic deliveries over the years.
+We’ve had more than a few of those miraculous angelic deliveries over the years.
 We read that God used ravens to feed Elijah when Elijah was about doing God’s business.
 1 Kings 17:4 (NKJV) “And it will be that you shall drink from the brook, and I have commanded the ravens to feed you there.”

 We read about Jesus getting tax money in a very supernatural way.
 Matt 17:27 (NIV) Jesus said to Peter, “… go to the lake and throw out your line.
 Take the first fish you catch; open its mouth and you will find a four-drachma coin.
 Take it and give it to them for my tax and yours.”
-Peter had been fishing for a lot of years but I’m sure had never seen this before.
+Peter had been fishing for many years yet I’m sure had never seen this before.
 Provision can come like this.
 The Bible tells more stories of supernatural provision than you could ever imagine.
 God does want us to have our faith in Him for supernatural provision.
-If you are leaning on God for it, you are more likely to be paying attention to His voice, to His direction, and to His Word.
+If you are leaning on God for it, you are more likely to be paying attention to His voice, to His direction, and to obey His leading.
 Do this and you will grow in intimacy and expectancy of Him working in your life.

 Abraham is the father of our faith.
 When He was willing to hold nothing back from God including his only son, he had completed the covenant that Abraham was in with God.
 Now God was able to give His only Son Jesus for us!
 Through Jesus, God completed the covenant that makes us partakers of Abraham’s inheritance today.

 Although supernatural blessing does occasionally just show up in our lives, God more often shows us where the provision that He has provided for us is.
 Abraham had to go and get the ram out of the thicket.
-He also still had to prepare and offer the offering.
-God will show us where our provision is and we will in faith have to go get it.
+He also still had to prepare it as an offering to the Lord.
+As we walk by faith, God will show us where our provision is.
+We will have to go get it.
 That could happen in a number of ways.
-He’ll lead you to employment opportunities or through divine relationships, or more.
+He’ll lead you to employment opportunities, give you the opportunity to be promoted, or have you give or do something for someone else as seed for your own life.
+There are countless ways He might show you.
 It won’t be magic and you’ll most often have to work hard, but He will lead you to provision.

 He wants you to have expectation for provision of all kinds.
 It is your inherited right through Jesus.
-He does not provide it so you can simply consume it upon your own lust.
-He provides it to help meet your needs, and also so that you can help others.
-And, so that His Good News is promoted throughout the earth!
+He does not provide it so you can simply consume that increase upon your own lust.
+He is not a genie for your every whim!
+But He is your provider and will show you where your provision is!
+You’ll have to be diligent in the opportunity!
+He provides it to help meet your needs, and so that you may learn to become a cheerful giver into His plan for the Good News of Jesus Christ to be reach all people.
 Ask Him to show you were your provision is!

 Pastor Tim Burt